panvicka/web-dev-notes/random-js-react-notes.md

 ## react-icons

-if you want to have a cool icon of for example pizze you can import it `import { MdLocalPizza as icon } from 'react-icons/md'` and just use it.
+if you want to have a cool icon of for example pizza you can import it `import { MdLocalPizza as icon } from 'react-icons/md'` and just use it.
 <https://react-icons.github.io/react-icons> It also has all the **Font Awesome** icons.

 run this to install